ckevar/ErikaOS-OnlineWeatherStation/README.md

 # ErikaOs-OnlineWeatherStation
 It drags weather information from OpenWeather.org using location based on ip-api.com.
 ## Hardware
-It's an _STM32f407-discovery_ using _std_ library mounted over a _dicover-more_ extension board.
+It's a _STM32f407-discovery_ using _std_ library mounted over a _dicover-more_ extension board.
 This board also includes a LCD.
 The ESP8266 is connected through UART in the COM1 (USART6 on the _discovery_ PC6-PC7 pins) on the _std_ library.
 ESP8266's reset/GPIO0/GIPO2/Enable pin are fixed voltage, meaning they are not connected to any STM32's GPIOS.

 ## How to run/flash it